skipor/gmg/README.md

 ## Usage

 ```
-$ gmg --help
-gmg is a type-safe, fast and handy alternative GoMock generator.
+$ gmg is type-safe, fast and handy alternative GoMock generator.
 See details at: https://github.com/skipor/gmg

 Usage: gmg [--src <package path>] [--dst <file path>] [--pkg <package name>] <interface name> [<interface name> ...]

 Flags:
+      --debug        Verbose debug logging.
   -d, --dst string   Destination directory or file relative path or pattern.
-                     '*' in directory path will be replaced with source package name.
+                     '{}' in directory path will be replaced with the source package name.
-                     '*' in file name will be replaced with snake case interface name.
+                     '{}' in file name will be replaced with snake case interface name.
-                     If no file name pattern specified, then '*.go' used by default.
+                     If no file name pattern specified, then '{}.go' used by default.
                      Examples:
                      	./mocks
-                        ./*mocks
-                        ./mocks/*_gomock.go
+                     	./{}mocks
+                     	./mocks/{}_gomock.go
                      	./mocks_test.go # All mocks will be put to single file.
                       (default "./mocks")
   -p, --pkg string   Package name in generated files.
-                     '*' will be replaced with the source package name.
+                     '{}' will be replaced with source package name.
                      Examples:
-                        mocks_* # mockgen style
+                     	mocks_{} # mockgen style
-                        *mocks # mockery style
+                     	{}mocks # mockery style
-                      (default "mocks_*")
+                      (default "mocks_{}")
   -s, --src string   Source Go package to search for interfaces.
 Absolute or relative.
-                     Maybe a third-party or standard library package.
+                     Maybe third-party or standard library package.
                      Examples:
                      	.
                      	./relative/pkg
                      	github.com/third-party/pkg
                      	io
                       (default ".")
+      --version      Show version and exit.
 ```

 ## Speed measures